 The plantar fascia is a band of tissue under the sole of the foot which runs from the heel to the forefoot.

-- Stretching the plantar fascia can be done by pulling the great toe and forefoot upwards.
+- Pull the great toe and forefoot upwards

 Tarsal tunnel syndrome exercises should include strengthening exercises for the muscles responsible for supination.
 This helps prevent overpronation.
 In particular, strengthening the tibialis posterior muscle as well as eccentric strengthening of the peroneal muscles should help to slow the movement of pronation.